FelixFourcolor/noteblock-generator/README.md

 Consult Minecraft's documentation for what blocks can conduct redstone and their technical names (java version).

-### Clear
+### Blend
-`--clear` will clear the space before generating.
-This guarantees nothing may be in the way that interferes with the redstones or note blocks.
-But this option makes the program much slower.
+By default, the program will clear the entire space before generating.
+With `--blend`, it will place noteblocks and redstone components where they need to be and leave the rest as-is.

-Rule of thumb: Use `--clear` just to be safe, unless you know what you're doing.
+This is an experimental feature.
+If the redstones and/or noteblocks don't behave as expected, turn it off.